FAQ

 Do I have to know the Chinese language to participate?

 No, you do not.
-Although English is not widely spoken in China, many young people in large cities such as Shenzhen do understand English (English education starts in elementary school).
+Although English is not widely spoken in China, many young people in large cities do understand English (English education starts in elementary school).
 The street signs and announcements in public transportation systems are in both Chinese and English.
 All Georgia Tech course instruction will be in English.

 Will I have the opportunity to learn Chinese on the program?